 This approach works, but it is far from trivial and is hard to maintain.
 It requires two unrelated rules and a separate Active List object.
 The actual time frames for the use case are actually the Active List record TTL rather than any rule property.
 Make the scenarios slightly more complex - by adding a 3rd event condition - and it becomes unmanageable.

 Let's look at Pete's rule.
-The first part take full advantage of the fact that query based rules can look back to create the list on demand without requiring a second rule and an intermediate object:
+The first part takes full advantage of the fact that query-based rules can look back to create the list on demand without requiring a second rule and an intermediate object:

 let signin_threshold = 5;